© Gabrielle Henderson/Unsplash.

 Alexandre Robert

-Alexandre joins the Climate Action Accelerator to coordinate its community of actors.
+Alexandre joined the Climate Action Accelerator in 2023 and is currently Health and Community Projects Manager.
 A nurse by training, he has worked since 2010 in emergency and psychiatric services and as a project and research manager in health promotion.
 Graduated with a Master’s degree in Public Health and Environment from the Université de Lorraine and a Master of Science in Public Health from the London School of Hygiene and Tropical Medicine, he worked for five years in the response to health crises for the United Nations in West Africa and the DRC.
 An activist since 2018, he participated in the co-founding of the francophone association Alliance Santé Planétaire.
 This activity led him to develop the promotion of planetary health in the Francophone space and to teach it at Sciences Po Paris.
 Defining himself as a planetary health nurse, Alexandre hopes to participate in the emergence of a coalition of actors committed to taking care of all living things in order to preserve and regenerate the conditions of habitability of our Earth.

 Blerim ARSLANI